-The ideal setting for the data collection exercise is the Assessor meeting all the representatives of the Entity in a "conference" or group setting and this was achieved.
-The Assessors met mostly the procurement officers with a few management staff present.
-The only exception to this was with the Metropolitan/Municipal/District Assemblies, where either the Chief Executive or the Coordinating Directors were always present.
+It must, however, be noted that in nearly all the Entities, the Assessors met mostly the procurement officers with a few management staff present.
+The only exception to this was with the Metropolitan/Municipal/District Assemblies where either the Chief Executive or the Coordinating Directors were always present.

-The ease with which information was retrieved was a major concern as the Entities had not significantly improved on their record-keeping regimes.
+The ease with which information was retrieved was a major concern as the Entities had not significantly improved on their record keeping regimes.
 This made the period for data collection longer than planned.